-One of the favourite age groups I work with in my clinic are the clients between the ages of 18 and 23.
+One of my favourite age groups I work with in my clinic are the clients between the ages of 18 and 23.
 Many young people have a wonderful capacity for flexible thinking which makes my job easier.
-Without the responsibility of child-rearing, complex finances and other problems associated with mature adulthood, life feels full of possibilities.
+Without the responsibility of child-rearing, complex finances, and other problems associated with mature adulthood, life feels full of possibilities.

 For some of the young people I see, that’s exactly the problem.
-The opportunities seem so endless that instead of it filling them with excitement about the possibility they become paralyzed, unable to make a decision about their future path.
+The opportunities seem so endless that they become paralyzed, unable to make a decision about their future path.
 The fear of failure: making the wrong choice or failing, sometimes seen as the same thing, feels overwhelming.

 For some the fear of making the wrong choice seems to make choosing impossible.
 Some worry about accumulating student debt if the choice is not correct, for others it’s the perception that they should know what is right for them before they’ve even begun.
 And for others, it’s the fear that they won’t like the path they’ve chosen or won’t be good at it.

 The fear of making the wrong choice can be overwhelming